Stanley, Wisconsin: History

-Stanley was settled and platted in 1881 in the Town of Delmar when the Wisconsin Central Railroad built its line through Chippewa County.
+Stanley was settled and platted in 1881 when the Wisconsin Central Railroad built its line through Chippewa County.
 The settlement was named for Lemuel C. Stanley, a merchant and railroad man from Chippewa Falls who was involved in that first plat.
-The main early businesses were a small steam sawmill and some charcoal kilns built by the York Iron Company in 1887.
+The post office was established in 1881.
+Charles Levesqua opened the first saloon, Matthew Shilts opened the first store, and Peter Durand built the first hotel.
+The first religious organization was a Union Sunday School begun in 1883, which initially met in a warehouse.
+A school was organized the following year.
+The main early industries were a small steam sawmill and some charcoal kilns built by the York Iron Company in 1887, which converted local wood to charcoal that was then shipped by rail to fire the company's smelter at Black River Falls.
+The Northwestern Lumber Company had a distributing warehouse in Stanley during the early 1880s.
+In 1889 a four-room school was built to replace the one-room building.

 In 1891 the Northwestern Lumber Company from Eau Claire started a big lumber mill at Stanley.
 Starting in the 1860s, Northwestern had sawed its lumber at its company town Porter's Mills, on the Chippewa River four miles below Eau Claire.
 But by the early 1890s Northwestern had exhausted its holdings of timber easy to drive down the river.
 Timber stands still remained on land away from the rivers, so Northwestern switched its model from river-logging to railroad-logging, and shut down Porter's Mills.
 The company built a new mill at Stanley and spawned the Stanley, Merrill and Phillips Railway to haul logs out of the country to the north and south.
 (The railway never reached Merrill or Phillips; its furthest reach was Walrath, to the north of Jump River.)
 The mill in Stanley sawed wood until 1920, when Northwestern's timber holdings in the area were largely exhausted.
 Over that period, the mill is estimated to have sawed 850 million board feet of lumber.